Types of Degrees Journalism Majors Are Getting

 |Hispanic or Latino||1,764|

-Journalism appeals to people across the globe.
+Americans aren’t the only ones with an interest in Journalism.
 About 2.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea